PX4/PX4-user_guide/en/companion_computer/video_streaming_wfb_ng_wifi.md

 4. Run actions for **air** role as displayed in motd.
 5. Setup camera pipeline.
 Open `/etc/systemd/system/fpv-camera.service` and uncomment pipeline according to your camera (PI camera or Logitech camera)
 6. Open `/etc/wifibroadcast.cfg` and configure WiFi channel according to your antenna setup (or use default #165 for 5.8GHz)
-7. Configure PX4 to output telemetry stream at speed 1500 Kbps (other UART speeds doesn't match well to RPI frequency dividers).
+7. Configure PX4 to output telemetry stream at speed 1500 Kbps (other UART speeds doesn't match well to RPi frequency dividers).
-   Connect Pixhawk UART to Raspberry PI UART.
+   Connect Pixhawk UART to Raspberry Pi UART.
    In `/etc/wifibroadcast.cfg` uncomment `peer = 'serial:ttyS0:1500000'` in `[drone_mavlink]` section.

-### Using a Linux Laptop as GCS (Harder than using a RasPi)
+### Using a Linux Laptop as GCS (Harder than using a RPi)

 1. On **ground** Linux development computer: